Keith Boykin: Personal life

-In 1996, Boykin revealed his sexual orientation in the book One More River to Cross: Black & Gay in America.

-In 2006, Boykin won a gold medal in wrestling at the 2006 Gay Games.

-Boykin met his biological father, John Dickerson, a chemist for Miami-Dade Pollution Center, in 2015.
+Boykin publicly came out as gay in his 1996 book One More River to Cross: Black & Gay in America.
+In 2006, he won a gold medal in wrestling at the 2006 Gay Games in Chicago.
+He first met his biological father, John Dickerson, a chemist, in 2015.

-After the death of Cuban leader Fidel Castro in December 2016, Boykin attended Castro's funeral procession in Santiago de Cuba with his Cuban partner and watched the remains of the leader pass through the Plaza de Marte.

-In 2022, Boykin moved to Los Angeles but he also maintained his residence in New York City.
-He has two godsons whom he considers his 'sons'.
+In 2022, Boykin moved to Los Angeles while keeping a residence in New York City.
+He has two godsons whom he considers his sons.